-A brainwashing parent may also induce fear and anxiety in a child by raising questions about any one of the child's many "root . . . childhood fears."
-Children are very concerned for their safety and security and fear that they will not being taken care of.
-By implying that the target parent will not care about or protect a child, the alienating parent can create "disequilibrium between the [target] parent and child."
+A brainwashing parent may also induce fear and anxiety in a child by raising questions about any one of the child's many "root . . . childhood fears."79 Children are very concerned for their safety and security and fear that they will not be taken care of .80 By implying that the target parent will not care about or protect a child, the alienating parent can create "disequilibrium between the [target] parent and child."81

-A brainwashing parent may also attempt to "elevate" a new spouse to replace the child's biological parent.84 One such parent, "threw a glass of water in the child's face whenever she refused to call the stepparent 'Daddy.'"85 anger in the parent encouraging the alienation of the child."86 An average parent, unencumbered with emotional shortcomings, would "seek different avenues and more rational means of protecting their child," "[e]ven where there [has been a] history of child abuse," rather than alienating the child from that parent.87 Other doctors have similarly observed that the typical alienating parent has a personality disorder.88 "[T]he alienating parent is one who uses denial to cope with emotional pain, lacks a capacity for intimacy, is overly suspicious and distrustful, has a strong sense of entitlement, and has little anxiety or self-insight."89
+A brainwashing parent may also attempt to "elevate" a new spouse to replace the child's biological parent.82 One such parent, "threw a glass of water in the child's face whenever she refused to call the stepparent 'Daddy.'"83

+Doctors Kelly and Johnston point out that "there is often significant pathology and anger in the parent encouraging the alienation of the child."84 An average parent, unencumbered with emotional shortcomings, would "seek different avenues and more rational means of protecting their child," "[e]ven where there [has been a] history of child abuse," rather than alienating the child from that parent.85 Other doctors have similarly observed that the typical alienating parent has a personality disorder.86 "[T]he alienating parent is one who uses denial to cope with emotional pain, lacks a capacity for intimacy, is overly suspicious and distrustful, has a strong sense of entitlement, and has little anxiety or self-insight."87